 - Would you live with a roommate (s)?

-- If renting, have you saved enough for first month, last months, security deposit, utilities, groceries and some furniture?
+- If renting, have you saved enough for first and last month’s rent, a security deposit, utilities, groceries, and some furniture?

 - If your parents own their home, would you rather stay there and help them pay down on the mortgage?